amartani/landrun/README.md

 ```

 Note that shared libs always need exec permission due to how they are loaded, PROT_EXEC on mmap() etc.

-This example passes the current HOME and PATH variables, plus a custom variable named CUSTOM_VAR.

 ## Systemd Integration